-- · Maintain a 3.0 average on all coursework. - Submit passing scores on the Praxis II: Special Education: Core Knowledge and Application, test # 5354 with a minimum score of 151 and Pearson: Foundations of Reading, with a minimum score of 229 prior to Internship (ELSE 6196). - A high-speed internet connection (Ethernet, cable, DSL, public wireless hotspot, satellite, etc.) will be necessary.
+- Candidates must make an A or B on the initial course ELSE 5003 Special Education Academy 101 in order to continue in the program. - Make no grade lower than a C on all coursework.
+Candidates may not have over 2 Cs in their program. - A high-speed internet connection (Ethernet, cable, DSL, public wireless hotspot, satellite, etc.) will be necessary.
 Dial-up will not work.
 Computers must have specific minimum requirements.
 For example, they must have a Windows XP or later operating system; or of 1.2GHZ or faster; minimum RAM of 512MB for XP or 1GB for Vista; minimum of 20GB available free disk space; minimum display resolution of 1024x768. - All students must complete a portfolio or program assessment that is a culmination of authentic performance based assessments completed throughout the program.
 Some examinations will be taken online while others will require the student to go to a location where the examination will be proctored through Proctor-U.